If you’re shopping for digital pianos, but not quite sure yet what you’re looking for…

 Another category worth mentioning which is somewhat similar to console pianos is known as “baby grand” digital pianos…which are made (obviously) in resemblance of baby grand acoustic pianos.

 Despite the fact that they sell at high-end prices, they’re mostly considered as a fun novelty….

 Since they’re much bigger and heavier, but with very little added functionality compared to standard console pianos.

-But if you think they look cool and want to check one out…here are two top models I recommend:
+But if you think they look cool and want to check one out…here are some top models I recommend: